dinav2/ucf101-skeleton-action-recognition/README.md

 Key observations:
 - The best Transformer (`transformer_d128_h2_l2_do01`) improves validation accuracy by **~+2.2 points** over the baseline (0.814 vs. 0.792).
 - Mid-size and larger Transformers (192/256 dims) matched the baseline at ~0.792; higher capacity without extra regularization or data did not improve further on this 5-class subset.
-- Validation plateaus occurred earlier for the best run (epoch 10) than for others, suggesting the smaller model converges faster.
-- If available, training/validation curves and confusion matrices for the best Transformer can be reviewed in `figures/` (e.g., `figures/transformer_loss_curves.png`, `figures/confusion_transformer.png`).

 ## Model Improvements: What Changed and Why It Worked
 ### Change 1 – Light vs. mid-size capacity (D_MODEL 128 vs. 192/256)